emard/ulx3s/examples/OpenSource-toolchain/README.md

 #
 # wget (TODO)/raw/Makefile -O Makefile
 #
-# Works bext with Ubuntu 18.04 or later
+# Works best with Ubuntu 18.04 or later

 #***************************************************************************************************
 # To fetch and use this file: